I was hanging out the other night at the Tiki Hut, minding my own business, when a voice behind me said, “Hey man, what’s up?”

 “Good questions, my friend.
 Very good questions.”

-“Don’t patronize me, and hand me another of those goddamn beers.”
+“Don’t patronize me, and hand me another goddamn beer.”

 I was in rare form.